-The Windows 10 has been making way to various devices and for some time is available on the Raspberry Pi as well.
-In this tutorial, I will show you how to install, connect, access power shell and set up Visual Studio for work with your RPI.
+The Windows 10 has been making its way to various devices and for some time now it is available on the Raspberry Pi as well.
+In this tutorial, I will show you how to install, connect, access Windows 10 IoT core, power shell and set up Visual Studio for work with your RPI.

 You can find the links on the Raspberry Pi download page.
 Install the IoT dashboard and you will be ready to start.
 The Dashboard will download the image file, and will let you set up the Raspberry Pi with Windows 10.
 This step is straightforward and all you need is a bit of patience.

 Windows 10 IoT core set up